 The crisis has helped tech leaders cut off the buzz and focus on the things that matter the most — business continuity and customer/employee experience.
 As a result, 61% out of 4200 CIOs surveyed by Harvey Nash in late 2020 say they feel more influential than ever before.

-So, what are the top priorities for CIOs in 2021?
+So, what are the top priorities for CIOs right now?
 I reached out to eight brilliant IT leaders to get the insights first-hand.
 Without further ado, let’s dive into it!

 Bridging the Digital Divide